 Lander Medlin is APPA's executive vice president.
-She can be reached at lander@appa.org. by Lander Medlin provides the business officer a corresponding opportunity to become more educated in the language of facilities and construction management; and gives all attendees the opportunity to examine issues of institutional policy in a way never before explored together.
+She can be reached at lander@appa.org.

+The combined educational content of these two meetings, captured under one roof-Opryland Hotel, Nashville, Tennessee-gives the facilities professional an enormous advantage in becoming more educated in important business acumen; provides the business officer a corresponding opportunity to become sponding opportunity to become more educated in the language of facilities and construction management; and gives all attendees the opportunity to examine issues of institutional policy in a way never before explored together.
 The timing of this event could not be more appropriate, albeit essential given today's educational environment, future needs, and issues.